peteroupc/Numbers/docs/PeterO.Numbers.EFloats.md

         PeterO.Numbers.EFloat ed2,
         PeterO.Numbers.EContext ec);

 Performs a logical OR operation on two binary numbers in the form of <i>logical operands</i>.
-A  `logical operand`  is a non-negative base-2 number with an Exponent property of 0 (examples include the base-2 numbers  `01001`  and  `111001`  ).
+A  `logical operand`  is a nonnegative base-2 number with an Exponent property of 0 (examples include the base-2 numbers  `01001`  and  `111001`  ).
 The logical OR operation sets each bit of the result to 1 if either or both of the corresponding bits of each logical operand are 1, and to 0 otherwise.
 For example,  `01001 OR 111010=111011` .

 <b>Parameters:</b>